 Workshops are interactive sessions that encourage networking, skills development, and creative thinking.
-There will be two types of workshops at Liverpool:
+There will be three types of workshops at Edinburgh:

-- Ticketed longer pre-conference workshops (up to 4 hours) on the afternoon of Sunday 18 December.
+- Ticketed longer (up to 4 hours) pre-conference workshops on the afternoon of Sunday 18 December.
 These are in-person only.

 - 1-hour lunchtime workshops on Monday 19 and Tuesday 20 December.
 These are in-person only.

 Workshops must involve audience participation and usually address at least one of the following workshop categories: